josdejong/jsoneditor/README.md

   npm run build
   ```

-  This will generate the files `./jsoneditor.js`, `./jsoneditor.css`, and
+  This will generate the file `./dist/jsoneditor.js` and
-  minified versions in the dist of the project.
+  `./dist/jsoneditor-minimalist.js` and corresponding source maps.

 - To automatically build when a source file has changed: